OW-HGR/Debt-and-investment-quarterly/README.md

 |Brighton & Hove|Brighton & Hove|
 |Brighton & Hove UA|Brighton & Hove|

 This lookup is merged into the long table produced in step one.
 An error log is automatically produced for any LA names that are in the data but missing from the lookup table, and written out to the `Logs` folder in the working directory that you have set in `00 Wrapper`.
 If an undefined value is written out, just paste it onto the end of the `original_LA_name` column in the lookup table, and provide a corresponding value for the `continuity_LA_name` column.
+This is done on names rather than ecode because not all datasets contain an ecode, and because a mis-labelled ecode is more likley to go unnoticed.

 The same process is then run for the variable, which in this case is the lender.